Introductory Catalog: British and World Newspapers

 Please enter your order quantity here:

-N2-204.
-REYNOLD'S MISCELLANY, 1865.
-[Complete issue of 16 pages, quarto size, published at London] A weekly of adventure stories, romances, educational articles, answers the eraders' questions, etc., with a large frontpage woodcut and some text illustration.
+A weekly of adventure stories, romances, educational articles, answers the eraders' questions, etc., with a large frontpage woodcut and some text illustration.
 Subtitled "of Romance, General Literature, Science, and Art" it exemplifies the tastes and interests of high Victorian culture in one of the world's great cities.
 Like the London Journal in format yet a much less frequently encountered title.
 Fine condition . . .
 4.95

 Please enter your order quantity here:

-N2-205.
+N5-205.
 [ATMOSPHERE ISSUE] ALL THE YEAR ROUND, 1873.
 [Complete issue of 16 pages, octavo size, published at London, by Whiting]

-The subtitle of this paper, "A Weekly Journal Conducted by Charles Dickens" might give one pause to think, as that famous author had actually died in 1870!
-One would assume that the publishers sought to carry on the identification with the great writer, who began the weekly in 1850 as "HOUSEHOLD WORDS".
-In any event, it is filled with a variety of reading, from the latest fiction to stories of historic, social, or technical interest, and has an attractive display masthead, where an Irish newsdealer's red rubber stamp is also impressed, a nice old tradition not often seen. .
+This magazine-format weekly is filled with a variety of reading, from the latest fiction to stories of historic, social, or technical interest, and has an attractive display masthead, where an Irish newsdealer's red rubber stamp is also impressed, a nice old tradition not often seen.

 - Enter your order quantity here: